Level/leveldown/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## v3.0.1

+If you're running node v10 or above you need to upgrade to `leveldown@3.0.1` or above.

 ## v3

 #### `.batch(array)` enforces objects